 You can help!

-- And please remember to post a review on Amazon or Goodreads.
-Your opinion matters to me and potential readers.
+- Post a review on Amazon or Goodreads.
+Your opinion matters!

 My personal story appears in Carnal Abuse by Deceit.
 It will help anyone who suffered a romance scam restore their dignity!
 It explains how emotional predators get their hooks into you, the painful journey to recovery, and why sexual assault by fraud or deception is a crime.